leocornus/leocornus.py.sandbox/leocornus/py/sandbox/tests/searchArchiveStory.rst

 :fileName: the file name, without path.
 :dirName: the full path of the directory.
 :folderName: the name of the directory without path.
+:packageName: the name of the package, plugin name or theme name
+:packageURI: the url to this package.
 :version: Version from the file.
+:description: the brief description in one line.
 :archiveName: the full path to the archive file.

 Here are the function::